Marine expeditionary unit (special operations capable)

-Marine expeditionary unit (special operations capable) (MEU(SOC)) was a program created by the United States Marine Corps and the United States Navy in 1985 for Marine expeditionary units (MEU).
-As of 2013 the term MEU(SOC) is obsolete.
-The program enhanced MEUs providing them with additional training and equipment to become certified as special operations capable with a Maritime Special Purpose Force (MSPF).
-The designation special operations capable was unique to the Marine Corps and meant in relation to special operations.
-The role of a MEU(SOC) however was not equivalent to the special operations role of special operations forces.
-Although considered special operations capable a MEU(SOC) did not form part of the United States Special Operations Command (USSOCOM) established in 1987 or the United States Marine Forces Special Operations Command (MARSOC) later established in 2006.
+Marine expeditionary unit (special operations capable) (MEU(SOC)) is a program created by the United States Marine Corps (USMC) and the United States Navy (USN) in 1985 for Marine expeditionary units (MEU).
+The program enhances MEUs providing them with additional training and equipment to become certified as "special operations capable" with a Maritime Special Purpose Force (MSPF).
+MEU(SOC) are conventional forces; the Marine Corps term "special operations capable" is unrelated to the term "special operations force" used by the Department of Defense.
+The MEU(SOC) program when it was established did not form part of the Special Operations Command (SOCOM).

+For over a decade, the Marine Corps did not maintain the MEU(SOC) program.
+In 2023, the 26th MEU became the first MEU to be certified as MEU(SOC) in over a decade.
+In 2024, the 24th MEU was certified as MEU(SOC).
+The MEU(SOC) program is not part of the Marine Forces Special Operations Command (MARSOC).

-The theory behind the MEU(SOC) was to provide continuous and perpetual maritime & amphibious force projection.
-Such units were expected to be able to respond to a variety of crises, most notably incidents that conventional units may not be able to properly handle.
-A MEU(SOC) was also expected to be capable of providing various forms of security or a military presence to any region worldwide, within 24–72 hours of receiving orders.
+The theory behind the MEU(SOC) is to provide continuous and perpetual maritime & amphibious force projection.
+Such units are expected to be able to respond to a variety of crises, most notably incidents that conventional units may not be able to properly handle.
+A MEU(SOC) is also expected to be capable of providing various forms of security or a military presence to any region worldwide, within 24–72 hours of receiving orders.
 Such crises may range from natural disasters to civil or national discord, or total invasion of forces into a hostile area.
 The term "special operations" in the Non-SOF context, therefore, refers to special taskings of limited duration in support of a combat commander.
 These operations include: